Common Back Injuries in Workers’ Compensation

 - Lumber laminectomy: The surgical decompression of vertebra in the lower back region.

 The disc is a structure present between two vertebrae.
-Therefore, it is called Intervertebral Disc.
+Therefore, it is called the Intervertebral Disc.
 It acts as a shock absorber, mobility enhancer and ligaments joining 2 vertebras.
 In different medical conditions such as herniation, inflammation or any injury, the disc may protrude outside, and starts to compress the nerve.
-This is surgically corrected by removing intervertebral disc.
-The procedure is called Discectomy.
+This is surgically corrected by removing the intervertebral disc.
+The procedure is called a Discectomy.

 Spinal fusion has been used for a very long time, as an option for the treatment of back pain.
 In this technique, two vertebrae are joined together with the help of surgery.
 The two vertebrae heal as a single bone over time.
 This will reduce the movement, and thus reducing the pain that is caused by the movement of two vertebrae.

 Intervertebral disc arthroplasty, which is commonly known as disc replacement, is a method for replacing damaged, diseased or severely injured disc.
-An artificial disc is inserted in place of removed disc.
+An artificial disc is inserted in the place of removed disc.
 This artificial disc is a prosthetic device made of biopolymer, metal or a combination of both.
 It functions as a natural disc.
 There are two main types of replacements including Total Disc Replacement and Disc Nucleus (central part) Replacement.